-33. This regulation and other regulations adopted by HHS further mandate certain data reporting requirements and deadlines applicable to the QHP issuers.
+32. This regulation and other regulations adopted by HHS further mandate certain data reporting requirements and deadlines applicable to the QHP issuers.
 45 C.F.R. §§ 153.510, 153.530.
 Following verification by HHS of the QHP issuers' data submissions, HHS is required to pay the insurers based on their plans' excess expenses (one amount for expenses greater than 103 percent and another amount for expenses greater than 108 percent of each QHP issuer's target amount).

-34. The QHP issuers' and the Government's respective payment obligations pursuant to Section 1342 are graphically depicted in the following chart from the American Academy of Actuaries:
+33. The QHP issuers' and the Government's respective risk corridors payment obligations pursuant to Section 1342 are graphically depicted in the following chart from the American Academy of Actuaries:

-35. The purpose of the risk corridors program-in conjunction with the other of the Three Rs-was to induce health insurer participation in the health insurance exchanges by mitigating their risk of loss.
+34. The purpose of the risk corridors program-in conjunction with the others of the Three Rs-was to induce health insurer participation in the health insurance exchanges by mitigating their risk of loss.
 Congress recognized that this could only work effectively if the payment obligations were honored on an annual benefit or plan year basis.
-The program would hardly be able to serve its purpose of risk mitigation if, after incurring potentially millions of dollars in unbudgeted expenditures over a plan year, QHP issuers could not timely collect the reimbursements owed to them by the Government pursuant to the statutory formula as soon as their plans' accounting for the preceding year was finalized establishing the amounts owed.
+The program would hardly be able to serve its purpose of risk mitigation if, after incurring potentially millions of dollars in unbudgeted expenditures over a plan year, QHP issuers could not timely collect the reimbursements owed to them by the Government pursuant to the statutory formula as soon as their plans' accounting for the preceding year was finalized by CMS establishing the amounts owed.

-36. Section 1342 does not establish a fund into which QHP issuers must make payments due or from which payments must be made under the risk corridors program, i.e., the statute does not create a single account to service both payments in and payments out.
+35. Section 1342 does not establish a fund into which QHP issuers must make payments due or from which payments must be made under the risk corridors program, i.e., the statute does not create a single account to service both payments in and payments out.
 Nor does the statute provide that the risk corridors program must be budget neutral.
 In other words, payments out are not subject to payments in, and vice versa.
-The statute is clear that the Government will share in the losses for plans with higher than anticipated costs so that if, hypothetically, all plans have higher than anticipated costs, the Government would need to make payments, even though there would be no insurer payments coming in.
+The statute is clear that the Government will share in the losses for plans with higher-than-anticipated costs so that if, hypothetically, all plans have higher-than-anticipated costs, the Government would need to make payments even though there would be no insurer payments coming in.
 The program could not have been subject to budget neutrality for the reason stated in the preceding paragraph.
-Had the program been cabined by budget neutrality concerns, the ACA would have failed to attract sufficient entrants into the marketplaces because the investment would have been too risky.
-HHS's timely payment to plans under the risk corridors program is essential to realizing Congress's intent in the ACA that the program stabilizes premiums.
+Had the program been cabined by budget neutrality requirements, the Government would have shared no risk of loss and the ACA would have failed to attract sufficient entrants into the marketplaces because the investment would have been deemed too risky from a business perspective.
+HHS's timely and complete payment to plans under the risk corridors program is essential to realizing Congress's intent in the ACA that the program stabilizes premiums.

-37. Indeed, Section 1342 is expressly modeled for just that reason on the Medicare Part D program, which is also not required to be budget neutral.
+36. Indeed, Section 1342 is expressly modeled for just that reason on the Medicare Part D program, which is also not required to be budget neutral.
 See 42 C.F.R. § 423.336.

-B. QHP Issuers Participated in Exchanges and Set Prices in Reliance on the Risk Corridors Program.
+II.
+QHP Issuers Participated in Exchanges and Set Prices in Reliance on the Risk Corridors Program.